mashburnj/mashburnj.github.io/projects.md

 ### Objective

-* Given an audio sample, use neural networks to predict the YM2612 synthesizer chip registers (settings) needed to replicate the sound (or a close approximation of it).
+* Given an audio sample, use (convolutional) neural networks to predict the YM2612 synthesizer chip registers (settings) needed to replicate the sound (or a close approximation of it).

 ### Progress
 * Preprocessed audio sample data taken from Sega Genesis audio output by analyzing spectra, identifying the samples’ fundamental frequencies, and applying dimension reduction techniques to the raw audio sample data.